OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
 This code first retrieves the password hash stored in the database.
 Then, it uses Bcrypt.NET to check whether or not the password passed in the Body and the stored one corresponding to the hash in the database are the same.
-If they are, a #acr("HTTP") Response with the status code 200 (success) is sent.
-If they are not, the Server sends a Response with the status code 401 (unauthorized).
-The endpoint to change the password is similar with the only difference being that in addition to sending a 200 status code, the Server also updates the password hash on the database.
+If they are, a #acr("HTTP") response with the status code 200 (success) is sent.
+If they are not, the server sends a response with the status code 401 (unauthorized).
+The endpoint to change the password is similar, with the only difference being that in addition to sending a 200 status code, the server also updates the password hash on the database.
 The other two endpoints are also structured very similarly.
 Thus, they will be omitted in this documentation.
 === Frontend
-In order for the password verification to be useful to the tutor, the previously described endpoints have to be used in the Frontend.
+For the password verification to be helpful to the tutor, the previously described endpoints must be used in the Frontend.

 When first loading the main page of the React application, the endpoint providing information, whether or not a password is set, is accessed using the `useEffect()` Hook.
 If no password is set, a red "Register" button is displayed next to the "New Quiz" button on the top of the page.
-If, however, a password has already been set and the corresponding hashed string is found in the database, the button is replaced with a green one allowing the tutor to change the password.
+If, however, a password has already been set and the corresponding hashed string is found in the database, the button is replaced with a green one, allowing the tutor to change the password.
 The latter is shown in @mainPage.
 Both buttons, when clicked, open their own Modals/Dialogs (contained in separate Components), where input fields are provided for the necessary data.
 They are laid out almost identically to the Modal shown in @createQuiz.

-The Modal used for verification, on the other hand, is more involved in its implementation, the reason for this being the necessity to execute certain code or to redirect to other pages on a successful verification attempt.
+On the other hand, the Modal used for verification is more involved in its implementation, the reason for this being the necessity to execute particular code or redirect to other pages on a successful verification attempt.
 To be more precise, verification is needed when trying to edit or delete a Quiz.
-This would be trivial if React provided a way to freeze all other Components until said verification is complete.
-This way, it would be possible to simply use the Component like a JavaScript Dialog on a simple #acr("HTML") page.
-This, however, requires a lot of extra code, which could possibly even include the manual implementation of a custom Hook.
+It would be trivial if React provided a way to freeze all other Components until verification is complete.
+This way, using the Component like a JavaScript Dialog on a simple #acr("HTML") page would be possible.
+However, this requires a lot of extra code, which could even include the manual implementation of a custom Hook.
 Thus, this approach was abandoned.

-The easier solution, which was eventually discovered, is that it is feasible to pass a function as a Prop to the Modal Component, which would then be executed on a successful password entry.
-This works very well when redirecting to the Edit Quiz Page since this only requires a change of route which is easily done with the following function:
+The easier solution, which was eventually discovered, is that passing a function as a prop to the Modal Component is feasible, which would then be executed on a successful password entry.
+This works very well when redirecting to the Edit Quiz Page since this only requires a change of route, which is easily done with the following function:
 #code-snippet(caption: "redirect to Edit Quiz Page function")[
 ```ts
 const onVerificationSuccessEdit = () => {